CloudBotIRC/CloudBot/CONTRIBUTING.md

 # How to contribute

-I like to encourage you to contribute to the repository.
+Hey, Luke here.
+It's awesome that you want to help contribute to CloudBot!
 This should be as easy as possible for you but there are a few things to consider when contributing.

 The following guidelines will help you to help us!
 If you have any troubles submitting a pull request, just come and ask us for help on our IRC channel.